 Evening Thesis Writing Group

 Research shows that graduate students find it easier to complete their dissertations when they write regularly and are part of a supportive writing group.
 Small groups keep writers accountable and foster a sense of community.
-With this in mind, the Writing Centre and School of Graduate Studies are launching an evening thesis writing group in the winter 2019 semester.
+With this in mind, the Writing Centre and School of Graduate Studies are hosting an evening thesis writing group in the Winter 2020 semester.

 If you are a graduate student who is looking for a distraction-free place to write, and if you can commit to a consistent writing schedule, then this group is for you.
-Students will meet for two hours on Tuesday evenings at the Writing Centre (SN2053).
+Students will meet for three hours on Tuesday evenings at the Writing Centre (SN2053).
 The bulk of the time will be devoted to writing, followed by a short group discussion at the end of each session.
 All meetings will be facilitated by a member of the Writing Centre staff.
-The group will meet for 12 weeks in a row, beginning on January 29 and ending on April 16.

 - Students are encouraged to meet with their supervisors prior to the writing group to establish goals.

-- Students should arrive with all material needed.
+- Students should arrive with all materials needed.
 This includes laptops (fully charged), books, articles, notes, etc.